PostHog/posthog.com/contents/marketplace/listing-template.md

 hideLastUpdated: true
 ---

 INSERT: description of you / your company here.
-Tip: If you provide services, include detail like the types of client you focus on, timezones covered and a bit about your size would be helpful.
-The more specific you are, the better the ability for users to qualify themselves as relevant to you!
+Tip: If you provide services, include detail like the types of client you focus on, timezones covered and the size of your organization.
+The more specific you are, the better the ability for users to qualify themselves as relevant to you.

 ## Services offered